gv1shnu/PageSentinal/README.md

 ## Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
-Make sure to follow the existing coding style and conventions.
+Contributions and code reviews are welcome!

 ## License